espressif/vscode-esp-idf-extension/docs/INSTALL.md

 ## Configure the extension

 - (OPTIONAL) Press <kbd>F1</kbd> and type **ESP-IDF: Select where to save configuration settings**, which can be User settings, Workspace settings or workspace folder settings.
 Please take a look at [Working with multiple projects](./MULTI_PROJECTS.md) for more information.
 Default is User settings.
-- Please take a look at [SETUP](./SETUP.md) for details about extension configuration.
+- Please take a look at [SETUP](./SETUP.md) documentation or the [Install](./docs/tutorial/install.md) tutorial for details about the extension configuration.

 ## Uninstalling the plugin